What Repentance Means

 Atonement means to cover.

-He took a garment of animal life and spread it over spiritually dead Israel.
+The priest took a garment of animal life (not literally) and spread it over spiritually dead Israel.
 That garment of blood covered the broken law and the priesthood.

-In John 10:10, He says, “I am come that they might have life, and that they might have it more abundantly.”
+In John 10:10, Jesus says, “I am come that they might have life, and that they might have it more abundantly.”

-The Greek word translated as life is zoe, which means God’s nature, God’s substance, God’s being, just as spiritual death means Satan’s substance, Satan’s being.
+The Greek word translated as life is zoe, which means God’s life, God’s nature, God’s substance, God’s being, just as spiritual death means Satan’s substance, Satan’s being.

 Out of eternal life have sprung all the beautiful graces which adorn a Christian life.

-Out of spiritual death, the garden plot of sin, have grown all the sins that have ever been committed.
+Out of spiritual death, the garden with the tree of sin, have grown all the sins that have ever been committed.

 Perhaps the most awful words that Jesus ever uttered to the Jews are recorded in John 8:44–45:

-Ye are of your father the devil, and the lusts of your father ye will do.
-He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
-And because I tell you the truth, ye believe me not.
+44 You are of (motion out of) your father the devil, and the desires of your father you want to do.
+He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
+45 But because I tell the truth, you do not believe Me.

 This is a heart-searching Scripture.

 Satan was a murderer and a liar.
 He was a murderer by nature.
-The very substance and being of Satan are the very opposite of what we see in the man Jesus.
+The very substance and being of Satan are the very opposite of what we see in the man Jesus, the son of man.

 Jesus is truth.
 He is life.
 He is love.